Peter II (bishop of Győr): Bishop of Győr

 At the turn of 1204 and 1205, following the translation of Ugrin Csák to the Archdiocese of Esztergom, Peter was elected Bishop of Győr.
 He was a faithful confidant of Duke Andrew, who administered the kingdom on behalf of his minor nephew, Ladislaus III.
 According to the Annales Admontenses, when the young Ladislaus died in exile at Vienna in May 1205, the Bishop of Győr – most likely Peter – carried his body, the Holy Crown and the royal insignia to Székesfehérvár.
 Ladislaus was buried in the Székesfehérvár Basilica.
 It is plausible that Peter was also present at the coronation of Andrew II on 29 May.
 In contemporary domestic documents and charters, Peter first appears as suffragan on 1 August 1205, when he was still styled as bishop-elect.
 During his bishopric, Peter supported the efforts of Andrew II, who introduced a new policy for royal grants, which he called "new institutions" in one of his charters.

-In the upcoming decade, Peter involved in various ecclesiastical disputes and lawsuit as an papal trustee and arbitrator due to his high degree of literacy, in addition to his proficiency in canon law.
+In the upcoming decade, Peter involved in various ecclesiastical disputes and lawsuit as a papal trustee and arbitrator due to his high degree of literacy, in addition to his proficiency in canon law.
 He supported the election of John, Archbishop of Esztergom during a legal controversy with Pope Innocent.
 When King Andrew made his brother-in-law, Berthold, Pope Innocent refused the confirm his nomination, because he was under the specified age.
 Archbishop John confronted with the influential Berthold in numerous occasions.
 Queen Gertrude's brother was tacitly supported by King Andrew II in his efforts.
 Upon John's request, Pope Innocent confirmed his dignity's right of the coronation of the Hungarian monarch in 1209.
 However Berthold used his family relationships and influence in the royal court to put John under pressure.
 Amidst these circumstances, John was inclined to reach agreement in 1211: the two archbishops entrusted Robert, Bishop of Veszprém and Peter, Bishop of Győr to prepare a convention draft and submit to the Roman Curia.
 The proposal contained that the right of coronation should belong to the role of archbishop Esztergom, except in case of deliberate rejection, obstacle, deteriorated health condition or sede vacante, when the process must be performed by the archbishop of Kalocsa.
 The so-called "second coronations" (during festive events) must be celebrated jointly.
 The theses of the document was promoted by Andrew II himself too.
 However Pope Innocent refused to countersign the document on 12 February 1212, referring to its "harmful consequences" for the Kingdom of Hungary.
 Upon the request of Andrew II, Peter and Robert escorted the unpopular and endangered Berthold until the Austrian border in 1214, protected by the episcopal armies of Győr and Veszprém.
 According to János Horváth, Peter wrote his gesta sometimes between 1215 and 1217, and also reflected the assassination of Queen Gertrude occurred in 1213.